-It is essential that you read this document carefully before using the hardware.
-Damage caused by misuse of the hardware is not covered under the seller's product warranty.
+To ensure your success with this product, it is essential that you read this document carefully before using the hardware.

+Damage caused by misuse of the hardware is not covered under product warranty.
 When using this manual, please remember the following:

-- This manual may be changed, in whole or in part, without notice. - Dearborn Group Inc. assumes no responsibility for any damage resulting from any accident, or for any other reason, while the hardware is in use. - Specifications presented herein are for illustration purposes only and do not necessarily represent the latest revisions of hardware or software.
-Dearborn Group Inc. assumes no responsibility for any intellectual property claims that may result from the use of this material. - No license is granted, by implication or otherwise, for any patents or any other rights of Dearborn Group Inc., or of any third party.
+This manual may be changed, in whole or in part, without notice.
+DG assumes no responsibility for any damage resulting from the use of this hardware or software.
+Specifications presented herein are provided for illustration purposes only and may not accurately represent the latest revisions of hardware, software or cabling.
+No license is granted, by implication or otherwise, for any patents or other rights of DG or of any third party.

-GRYPHON® is a registered trademark of Dearborn Group Inc. Other products that may be referenced in this manual are trademarks of their respective manufacturers.
+DG® logo is a registered trademark of DG Technologies, Inc. Other products that may be referenced in this manual are trademarks of their respective manufacturers.